vuducquan96/simple-for-speech-command/README.md

 # simple-for-speech-command
-this is simple lstm network for speech implementation on pytorch python
+1/ This is simple lstm network for speech command
+2/ Implementation on pytorch python